-Some conditions may mean that certain activities are not suitable for you.
-Please make us aware of any condition before final booking so that we can discuss and find a suitable alternative.
+Some conditions (such as pregnancy or recent surgery) may mean that certain activities are not suitable for you.
+Please make us aware of any condition before final booking so that we can discuss and either clear you for fitness or find you a suitable alternative.

-It is highly unlikely that any condition will stop you from taking part in a trip we run, however safety is our main concern.
+It is highly unlikely that any condition will stop you from taking part in a tour we run, however safety is our main concern.

 Make sure that you have also notified your Travel Insurance of any pre-exisitng medical conditions too!